AndyObtiva/MathBowling/README.md

 - A player has 20 seconds to answer a question
 - If a player does not answer on time, whatever was entered is taken as the answer.
 If nothing was entered, then the answer is assumed to be 0
 - If an answer is correct, the player gets the equivalent of knocking all remaining pins (strike for 10, spare for less than 10)
 - If an answer is within the number of remaining pins from the correct answer, then it is considered close.
-The player gets the equivalent of knocked pins for that answer (e.g. answering 3 or 5 to 2 + 2 gets 1 pin).
+The player gets the equivalent of knocked pins for that answer (e.g. answering 3 or 5 to 2 + 2 gets all remaining pins minus 1).
 This makes answering the next question more challenging just like in bowling
 - If an answer is farther from the correct answer than number of remaining pins, then 0 is awarded.
 - The player with the higher score at the end wins.
 - If both player have the same score at the end, it is a tie.